carbon-language/carbon-lang/docs/design/README.md

 building Clang, and experience working on C++ codebases including Clang and LLVM themselves) is also important.
 It is both an important signal but also a bias.

-### Example code warning
+### Example code

-Where `$` is shown in examples, it is a placeholder: `$` is a well-known bad symbol due to international keyboard layouts, and will be cleaned up during evolution.
+In order to keep example code consistent, we are making choices that may change later.
+In particular, where `$` is shown in examples, it is a placeholder: `$` is a well-known bad symbol due to international keyboard layouts, and will be cleaned up during evolution.

 ## Basics